 But what if that house is really well insulated, faces east, and is surrounded by large shade trees?
-In that case, it might only need a 1.5-ton AC.
+In that case, it might only need a 2-ton AC.
 The 2.5-ton system might have seemed ok based on square footage alone, but 2.5 tons is actually too much for this home.
-That kind of cooling capacity might make the inhabitants of this particular house super uncomfortable.
+That kind of cooling capacity might make the occupants less comfortable — not more.

 Why is an oversized AC bad?

 It’s bad because it won’t remove enough humidity to keep the occupants comfortable.